skwp/git-workflows-book/README.md

 Like magic.
 However, this is only recommended as a temporary solution because the svn rebase, like any rebase, will rewrite your commit id’s, causing the possibility that anyone you’re sharing code with via github may have a problem with your commits.

 Nonetheless, this is an effective way to get your code up to github so that you can do code review comments until the rest of your team members are ready to switch to git.
 When they are, they can simply clone the repo url from github, and proceed as normal.

+### A Note on Source Control Politics and Religion

+The purpose of this chapter was to show you how you can start using git without having to convince your boss or your ops team that git is a good thing.
+However, be warned that once you start using git, and have to collaborate with others that are on svn, you will quickly become frustrated at svn's lack of the features you've grown to love.
+This is good!
+That means you're ready to lead the team to a transition.
+Having spent time learning git deeply, by reading this book and hopefully at least one of the other resources I pointed out, you should be prepared to become the git expert in your organization if you want to help people transition.

+The way I recommend leading the transition is from the bottom, by showing developers on a one by one basis, how you've got things set up and why you think git is cool.
+Be prepared that not everyone will invest the time you have to learn the system.
+That means that people may run into complex problems and questions that you should be prepared to solve.
+Personally I take it as an opportunity to improve my understanding of git internals every time someone does something crazy with rebase or reset and think they've totally broken their system :) Do not attempt to force git from the top of an organization, as you'll be met with a lot of frustration.
+People are comfortable in their source control and they don't want to learn new systems without seeing the benefit first.
+Show them the benefit on your machine, then invite them to transition theirs.

+Once you have transitioned a handful of people to git, let them too become experts, and spread the git throughout the organization.
+Soon enough, most of the dev team will be using git on top of svn.
+At this point, you can simply point this out, and lead the political transformation to pure git development.
+Github alleviates many concerns of having centralized repositories, so whip out your credit card, get an account for a few bucks a month, and have at it.
+Good luck!

 Copyright 2011, Yan Pritzker.
 All Rights Reserved.